Mitigation strategies to prevent malware delivery and execution

 User education should focus on influencing user behaviour.

 User education can complement technical mitigation strategies.
 Users can notice and report unexpected behaviour such as a suspicious email, or a blank document or irrelevant document content being displayed when an email attachment is opened.
 This can assist in detecting spear phishing emails as an intrusion vector.
-However, to prevent and automatically detect an attempted compromise, implementing a technical mitigation strategy (such as application whitelisting configured to log and report violations) is preferable to relying on user education.
+However, to prevent and automatically detect an attempted compromise, implementing a technical mitigation strategy (such as application control configured to log and report violations) is preferable to relying on user education.

 Putting users in the position of making a security-related decision and hoping that they are all educated to always choose correctly, is likely to result in some users choosing incorrectly resulting in a compromise.